merkle-open/TerrificExporterBundle/README.md

 On MacOSX the easiest way to get the whole toolset is to install [ImageOptim](http://imageoptim.com/).
 This application contains all necessary image optimizing tools needed by the exporter.

 `montage` is part of the ImageMagick toolset.
 Visit [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) to install it.
+You can also choose to install ImageMagick with an MaxOSX Installer from http://cactuslab.com/imagemagick/ .
+It might be necessary to use the second installer (Requires XQuartz).

 ### diff ###